World Congress on Undergraduate Research

 Venue coordinates (building A14): 53°08'52.0"N 8°10'56.6"E

-With the “forschen@studium” (engl.: “research@studies”) teaching profile, Oldenburg University strengthens the interconnections between teaching and research for students and lecturers.
+With the “forschen@studium” (engl.: “research@studies”) teaching profile, University of Oldenburg strengthens the interconnections between teaching and research for students and lecturers.
 Besides accompanying research, evaluations, didactics and special university courses, the program’s core mission is to support research carried out actively by students.
 More »

 Oldenburg (in Oldenburg) is Lower Saxony’s fourth-largest city, and the main one in the region between the rivers Weser and Ems.
 With a thriving business community, unique cultural institutions and not least the flourishing universities and educational facilities, Oldenburg is a driving force for the future.
 Urban living close to rural idyll, renewable energies and green developments in symbiosis with high-tech and efficient infrastructure emphasize the city as an attractive place within the metropolitan region of Bremen-Oldenburg.
 The ducal heritage of several centuries is visible everywhere in Oldenburg‘s classicist urban architecture – and goes hand in hand with contemporary chic.
 The city centre is the largest connected pedestrian precinct in Germany, and it is home to more than 1,000 businesses.
 A great place to make exciting discoveries.